brunsviga13rk/thesis/src/model.typ

 the kinetic energy of the object in combination with its inertia will continue to push against the stopping force thus gracefully stopping the object.
 Linear trajectories do not accurately model this behavior as motion occurs with constant speed leading to abrupt starts and stops.
 Such animations do not only look unnatural but are also harder to follow with the eye.
-In order to model the effect of inertia and smoothen the animation the initial state blending (11) is changed by performing a non-linear transformation $g$, called easing function, around the advancement product $t s$:
+In order to model the effect of inertia and smoothen the animation the initial state blending (@eq:state-update) is changed by performing a non-linear transformation $g$, called easing function, around the advancement product $t s$:

 $
   overline(x) = (1 - g(t s)) dot x_c + g(t s) dot x_t; quad x_c, x_t in [mu_l, mu_u]
-$
+$ <eq:eased-interpolation>

 This transformation introduces non-linear qualities to the animation state resulting in non-uniform speed of the animation.
 A classical formula for this is the cubic ease-in-out polynomial:

 $
   g(t) = 3t^2 - 2t^3
-$
+$ <eq:cubic-ease-in-out>

 The effect of which can be seen in @fig:interplation-functions in comparison to the linear angle bisector.
 The cubic polynomial introduces a slowdown at the start where $t s lt 0.5$ simulating inertia when accelerating.